Vonger/vocore2/README.md

 4. compile and enjoy!

-# Known Issue
+# Known Issue + TODO

-1. STA mode is not working
+1. AP + STA mode is not fully support all mode

-- FIXME: this is because in ralink.sh, sta mode is using ap_client but not directly set by iwpriv.
+currently it is only for wpa2, rest mode need to upgrade the ralink.sh

+2. support mutilssid in uci wireless config.

+3. support monitor in uci wireless config.

+note: 2, 3 is supported already, check my blog at vonger.cn to get tutorial about how to make them work.

 # Thank you